 Approved as a Good Enforcement Company in Product Safety (METI)

-Awarded Ryokujuji Prize by Japan Safety Appliances Association
+Awarded Ryokujuji Prize by Japan Industrial Safety & Health Association

 Establish Marugo Holdings Co.,Ltd.

 Awarded as The Driving Company for the Regional Future (METI)